Professional Clinical Counseling, M.A.

 Preparation for Licensure

-The Professional Clinical Counseling degree (60 credit hours) prepares students to become licensed Professional Counselors (LPCs).
+The Professional Clinical Counseling degree (60 credit hours) prepares students to become licensed Professional Counselors (LPCs) in the state of Pennsylvania and many other states.

 Academic Requirements